usil/eventhos-api/readme.md

 ## Usage For Development

-First run `npm install`, then run `npm found`.
+First run `npm install`, then run `npm fund`.
 To start development run `npm run dev:start`.

 ## Usage For Production

 For production you should build your app `npm run build` will create a dist file.
-Then run `npm start`
+Add a `settings.json` file in the dist folder.
+Then run `npm start`.

 ## License